 - July 15, 2018

-Think about it.
-What is smarter that being paid as an employee while you get experience and learn important things about running a business?
+It may seem strange to start your entrepreneurial journey as an employee.
+But, what is smarter than being a paid employee while you get experience and learn about running a business?

-There are many benefits to this, such as learning about work ethic (teamwork, accountability, punctuality, professionalism), biz-skills (financial management, supervision, taxes and legal things), biz-functionality (logistics, systems and processes), and much more.
+There are many benefits to being an employee (aside from the salary); such as learning about work ethic (teamwork, accountability, punctuality, professionalism), business skills (financial management, supervision, taxes and legal things), business functionality (logistics, systems and processes), and much more.

-Yes there is a down-side in that you are trading your ‘time for money’ and you do actually have to do a real job – that means – actually deliver results so that you keep your job and get a good reference!
+The down-side to being an employee is that you are trading your ‘time for money’ and you do actually have to do a real job – like deliver results, so that you keep your job and get a good reference!

-Even though motivation is needed, we’re African.
-We know that the daily reality is tough.
-Kids, aging parents, sickness, lack of education or opportunities, unemployment, bills, debts, and too many people depending on you.
+Listen, we’re African.
+We know that the daily reality is tough – kids, aging parents, sickness, lack of education or opportunities, unemployment, bills, debts, and too many people depending on you.
 These things can’t be ignored and they make your journey more complicated.

 I believe you are resourceful and solution focussed.
 With some thought and effort, and loads of patient persistence, you can find your way through most things.
 I believe jumping hurdles is even easier when you think longer term.
 Think a year ahead.
 Only thinking about tomorrow is too short-term.